darshkaushik/HiPC-Programming-Contest-2021/README.md

 1. Clone or download this Repository.

-2. The final source codes are present in the `Final Source Codes` folder.
+2. The final solutions are present in the `Final Source Codes` folder.
 It has three solutions: optimised CPU solution, GPU solution 1 and GPU solution 2.

 3. To run the solutions, create a repository named `test` (it can be named something else as well).
 Change the working directory to `test`.